 Riparian areas are the places where the water and land meet and interact, giving them unique soil and vegetation qualities, and a vitally important place in watershed management.
-Riparian areas are important on a number of points: they help regulate water quality, manage flood water, stabilize river banks and shorelines, and provide essential habitats for plants and animals.
+Riparian areas are important for several reasons: they help regulate water quality, manage flood water, stabilize riverbanks and shorelines, and provide essential habitats for plants and animals.
 This makes these special ecosystems very important to municipalities by protecting the water supply, preventing damaging erosion, and securing infrastructure, property and people against floods.

 “Riparian lands are transitional areas between upland and aquatic ecosystems.
 They have variable width and extent above and below ground and perform various functions.
 These lands are influenced by and exert an influence on associated water bodies, including alluvial aquifers and floodplains.
 Riparian lands usually have soil, biological, and other physical characteristics that reflect the influence of water and hydrological processes.”